MicrosoftDocs/visualstudio-docs/docs/help-viewer/overview.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

 You can use Microsoft Help Viewer to install, view, and manage local documentation installs for Microsoft products and technologies on local computers.
-These products include Visual Studio, .NET, language reference, SQL Server, and Windows Development.
+These products include Visual Studio, .NET, language reference, SQL Server, and Windows development.

 With Help Viewer, you, and any users you support, can: